 After breakfast we'll take a guided walk to the bird hide to watch the Africa grey parrots in the bai.
 Later we'll take you on a game drive transfer back to Mboko Camp and we'll walk on raised wooden paths through a swamp.
 You arrive at Mboko where lunch is ready for you.
 The afternoon is yours to do as you wish.
 You are welcome to rest on the deck, watching for buffalo and bushbuck, or you can join your guide for a walk, or perhaps a river cruise.
 Gather round campfire later for drinks, and enjoy a delicious dinner, an opportunity to consider all you've seen and done over the past week.
 Full board

-2 night at the Radisson Blu in Brazzaville on a halfboard (breakfast and dinner) basis, no drinks; 7 nights accommodation in Odzala (4 nights Ngaga, 2 nights Mboko and 1 night Lango); meals as specified; all drinks apart from premium alcohol; all activities as per the itinerary including 2 gorilla tracking trips, forest walks, boat rides, kayaking, visit to Ombo village; return charter flights from Brazzville to M'boko airstrip; all transfers as per the itinerary; laundry in Odzala
+2 nights (one at the start and one at the end) at the Radisson Blu in Brazzaville on breakfast only basis, no drinks; 7 nights accommodation in Odzala (3 nights Ngaga, 2 nights Lango and 2 nights Mboko); meals as specified; all drinks apart from premium alcohol; all activities as per the itinerary including 2 gorilla tracking trips (a third may be possible at extra cost), forest walks, boat rides, kayaking, visit to Ombo village; return charter flights from Brazzville to M'boko airstrip; all transfers as per the itinerary; laundry in Odzala

-International flights and taxes; visas; travel insurance; meals not specified as included; drinks at the Radisson Blu; tips (we recommend US$200 per guest for a 6 night safari); items of a personal nature
+International flights and taxes; visas; travel insurance; meals not specified as included; drinks at the Radisson Blu; tips (we recommend US$250 per guest for a 7 night safari); items of a personal nature.

 Lango Camp is on the edge of the savannah and has access to the Lekoli and Mambili Rivers and Lango Bai.